 That said, these handy evergreens do need occasional pruning.
 Boxwood, like most shrubs, needs a cleaning out of dead or twisted branches that can be harmful to the bush.
 Even when chosen for a particular size or shape, an errant branch or twig may need trimming.
 Boxwood bushes simply don’t need much care when compared to other landscape shrubs.

-How and When To Prune Boxwoods
+How and When to Prune Boxwoods

 As with all shrubs, you should be asking when the best time to trim boxwoods might be and when should you prune.
-Boxwoods can be trimmed at any time of year, but for plant health it’s best to avoid shearing in the late fall.
+Boxwoods can be trimmed at any time of year, but, for plant health, it’s best to avoid shearing in the late fall.
 The new growth that appears after trimming boxwood bushes may not have time to harden off before frost.

 Shearing or trimming may be done with hand shears or with electric hedge clippers.
 It is the removal of all or most of the most recent growth.
 Plant age should be taken into account when deciding when to prune boxwoods.
 Young plants actually benefit from frequent shearing.
 The best time to trim boxwoods to shape is during the first few years.
 This will encourage branching and new growth, which will result in denser growth and defined shape.
-But, don’t over do it.
+But, don’t overdo it.